David R. Everett

 Top 100 Real Estate Lawyers in New York State

-David Allee Award For Zoning Board Chair, New York Planning Federation, 2016
+David Allee Award for Exceptional Zoning Board Chairman, New York Planning Federation, 2016

 - Co-author, “Zoning Immunity: What’s That?”
 15 N.Y.
 Zoning Law and Practice Report, May – June 2015, at 1-12.